-These awards are open only to men who are working for the Certificate of Graduation or for the degree of Master of Theology.
+With the exception of the William M. Anderson Award, these awards are open only to men who are working for the Certificate of Graduation or for the degree of Master of Theology.

 TRANSCRIPTS

 Every student is entitled to one transcript of his Seminary work without charge.
 For each additional transcript a fee of \$1.00 will be charged.
 No transcript for official use is issued to an individual.
 A transcript can be issued only to a student or a graduate who is in good and acceptable standing at the time it is requested.
 A transcript will not be issued to a person or institution if that person has failed to meet all financial obligations to the Seminary.